• About The Emerald Palate

 White Swan Public House is one of the best restaurants in South Lake Union.
 It sits right on Lake Union and has epic views, plus a really mean clam chowder poutine that rivals some of the best clam chowder in Seattle.

 But we’re here to talk about why this is one of the best oyster restaurants in Seattle.
 Like any true seafood restaurant they have raw oyster platters available on their menu.
-Like RockCreek they charge a flat ~$3.50 per oyster, reduced to ~$3 after your first dozen.
+Like RockCreek they charge a flat ~$4 per oyster.

 Unlike some of the other oyster bars in Seattle, they have drink specials with oysters.
-For example, you can get a half dozen with bubbly for a discounted rate.
+For example, you can get a half or full dozen with bubbly for a discounted rate.

 Another difference is they don’t let you choose your oyster…in fact they don’t even put the style on the menu.
 This is not so nice for people who are interested in the different oyster farms, but is less overwhelming for the oyster beginner.